 It is noticed that not all the UL packets arriving at target donor-DU needs to be re-routed to source donor-DU, it is necessary for target donor-DU to differentiate between the re-routed UL packet and the normal UL packet.

 Contributions ([3][4][6][7][9][10]) proposes that target donor-DU receives a list of source IP address(es) to be used for the re-routed packets from donor-CU, and determines the re-routed UL packet based on the IP address list.
 Contribution ([5]) proposes if the source IP address of a received packet belongs to IP-address pool of source IAB-donor-DU, target donor-DU re-routes the packet to source donor-DU.
-Contribution ([2]) thinks BAP PDU is transmitted via the tunnel, and the packet to be tunnelled should be identified based on the BAP Routing ID.
+Contribution ([2]) thinks BAP PDU is transmitted via the tunnel, and the packet to be tunnelled should be identified based on the BAP header.
 Contribution ([8]) considers two cases.
 If the IP packet is transmitted via the tunnel, target donor-DU can pick out the normal UL packets with source IP addresses within the pool of target donor-DU itself.
 If the BAP PDU is transmitted via the tunnel, additional explicit or implicit indication needs to be introduced to differentiate between the rerouted UL packets and the normal UL packets.

 As we can see, the means for target donor-DU to differentiate between the re-routed UL packet and the normal UL packet depends on the re-routed packet type, i.e. IP packet or BAP PDU packet.
 So, companies are first invited to provide their views on the re-routed packet type.